JuliaTagBot/WeberCedrus.jl/README.md

 # WeberCedrus

-This Julia package extends Weber, to enable the use of cedrus response-pad input.
+This Julia package extends Weber, to enable the use of Cedrus response-pad input.
 It adds a series of new keys, ranging from key":cedrus0:" to key":cedrus19:'.
 You can see which key is which by pressing the buttons while running the following code in julia.

 ```julia
 using Weber